thaophung/thaophung.github.io/myhome.md

 <!--During my undergraduate, I worked as a research assistant at [Evolving AI Lab][lab].
 I worked with [Anh Nguyen][anh] in [learning to solve symbolic math from visual inputs][project], in which we studied if deep neural networks (DNNs) can learn to extract the meanings behind visual symbols.-->

 Hello!
 I am Thao Phung.
 I'm currently working at HarQen as a data scientist and lead the data science team.<!-- I am advised by [Dr. Tom Williams][tom] at the Mines Interactive Robotics Research Lab ([MIRRORLab][mirrorlab])-->  Previously, I worked as a research assistant at the Mines Interactive Robotics Research Lab ([MIRRORLab][mirrorlab]).
-My previous research was related to machine learnng, deep learning, and augmented reality for human-robot interaction.
+My previous research was related to machine learning, deep learning, and augmented reality for human-robot interaction.

 ## Education
 - M.S. in Data Science, University of Colorado-Boulder, Current